Playchoice's ultimate activity book collection Download activity book

 • Not strong enough for 6 year olds

-Melissa & Doug has a lot of good quality wooden toys and this is another one of them.
-A sturdy wooden box to carry the tools.
+Melissa & Doug has a lot wooden toys of good quality and this is another one of them.
+A firm wooden box to take the tools with you.

 The box itself also serves as a means to attach the screws so that they always have something to play with.